How to Setup a HTTPS Node JS Server on Amazon EC2

 Create Public Hosted Zone

-Create public hosted zone
+Create a public hosted zone:

 Create SSL/TLS Certificate via AWS ACM